Best Lock Types for Changing Rooms: Security and Access Options

 - Gyms: mechanical combination or digital locks

-- Leisure centres: combination or coin locks
+- Leisure centres: combination or coin-operated locks

 - Wet areas: moisture-resistant combination or digital locks